Skip Navigation

 1. Federal law requires that Individualized Education Program (IEP) teams develop IEPs for all students who receive special education and related services.
 The IEP goals and objectives are based on student needs and should be designed to allow the student to progress in the general education curriculum, as appropriate, with the identified supports and accommodations.

-2. Teachers will implement the accessibility features and accommodations that have been documented in the student’s Individualized Education Program (IEP) for students with disabilities.
-Accommodations and Accessibility Features must be selected on the basis of the individual student’s need and must be used consistently for daily classroom instruction, classroom assessments, and local and state assessments.
+2. Teachers will implement the accessibility features and accommodations that have been documented in the student’s (IEP.
+Accommodations and Accessibility Features must be selected on the basis of the individual student’s needs and must be used consistently for daily classroom instruction, classroom assessments, and local and state assessments.
 The Maryland Assessment, Accessibility, and Accommodations Policy Manual provides guidance for selecting the appropriate accommodation.
-The student shall not receive a lower grade on class assignments, projects, tests and /or quizzes as result of receiving their approved accommodation and modification documented in the student’s IEP.
+The student shall not receive a lower grade on class assignments, projects, tests and/or quizzes as result of receiving their approved accommodation and modification documented in the student’s IEP.
 In the event a student with a disability is in jeopardy of failing a subject, an IEP meeting must be held to review and revise the IEP as appropriate.

 3. There is no waiver for the physical education credit requirement.
 However, there are modifications one may make based on physical limitations or disabilities.
 Students may participate in a modified program of physical education based upon individual needs.
 This requires an individual program be adapted to assist students with any modifications necessary.
 This program would have to be approved by the physical education teacher, supervisor, and Adapted Physical Education Office for these modifications to be developed.